substantic/rain/docs/guide/install.rst

   and ready to accept connections.

-Command: worker
+Command: governor
 ---------------

-Runs Rain worker.
+Runs Rain governor.

 **SERVER_ADDRESS[:PORT]**
   An address where a server listens.
 If the port is omitted than port 7210 is used.

 **--cpus=N**
-  Set a number of cpus available to the worker (default: 'detect')
+  Set a number of cpus available to the governor (default: 'detect')

   * If 'detect' is used then the all cores in the machine is used.
   * If a positive number is used then value is used as the number of available